 Russell Street Dental Associates offers treatment options for replacing missing teeth at our Worcester, MA dentist office.
 It is important to address missing teeth as quickly as possible to avoid the development of additional dental health concerns that may also limit your replacement options.
+Dr. Robert Gauthier specializes in a number restorative dental procedures, including dental bridges.

 A dental bridge can be an excellent choice for replacing one or more lost teeth and restoring a functional smile.
 Dental bridges can be either fixed or removable, supported on both sides by natural teeth, dental implants, or a combination of the two.
 In most cases, Dr. Gauthier will recommend a fixed bridge for a secure, comfortable solution with no need for daily maintenance.